vivliostyle/vivliostyle.org/README.md

 - Solid **typographic framework** from [Sassline](https://sassline.com/)
 - Configurable navigation via a single file
 - Modular Jekyll components
-- Post category support in the form of a single post index page grouped by category
 - Built in live search using JavaScript
 - Designed with **[Siteleaf](http://www.siteleaf.com/)** in mind
 - Has 9 of the most popular networks as performant sharing buttons